abrochard/svelte-lazyload/README.md

 ## Getting Started

-Look at the [example folder](https://github.com/abrochard/svelte-lazyload/tree/master/example) for a simple setup.
+Look at the [example folder](https://github.com/abrochard/svelte-lazyload/tree/master/example) for a simple setup or go to the [live demo page](https://svelte-lazyload.netlify.com/).

 ## Installation